FullStaQD/architecture/docs/scenario-based-analysis/quantum-simulation.md

 1. Superconducting Device and Firmware:
     - Using digital hardware instructions and pulse definitions, this process converts these commands into physical signals to control operations on the quantum chip.
-    - It outputs a Microwave Signal List directly to the quantum hardware, translating digital instructions into executable physical actions.
+    - It outputs a microwave signal list directly to the quantum hardware, translating digital instructions into executable physical actions.

 2. Molecule Laser:
     - The molecule laser uses the microwave signal list to execute the quantum operations on the physical hardware.